-If you would like to participate in discussions regarding your drinking water, you are welcome to attend all public meetings of the Water Commissioners.
-The dates and times are posted at Town Hall.
+If you would like to participate in discussions regarding your drinking water, you are welcome to attend all public meetings of the Sewer and Water Commissioners.
+The Harvard Water and Sewer Commission meet on Wednesday mornings.
+Agendas and Minutes of the meetings can be found on the Town of Harvard website (www.harvard.ma.us).
 Your participation is welcomed and encouraged.